Seward's Non Folly

 Two sets of tees, with nice concrete pads, and very nice signage.

 Very nice course map at hole 1, aids in the easy navigation on this course.

 The course features some long open holes, some lightly wooded holes, and some holes along a small stream.
 Some interesting shots here for sure.

 The course is located in a nice park, in a friendly little town, with some really good restaurants.
 La Carreta Mexican was very good, and the Cafe on the Square featured some really tasty home cooking.

 Cons: Can be very windy, and wet in the spring.
-Could benifit from some wood chips on the walking areas.
+Could benefit from some wood chips on the walking areas.

 Could use some picnic tables/benches and some garbage cans.

-Other Thoughts: This course was a pleasant suprise on a cross country trip.
-I get the sense that its not quite complete yet, and hopefully will get better with age and care.
+Other Thoughts: This course was a pleasant surprise on a cross-country trip.
+I get the sense that it's not quite complete yet and hopefully will get better with age and care.

 4 of 4 people found this review helpful.